Application Whitelisting and Blacklisting

 Advanced threats use many methods to infiltrate an organization including zero-day vulnerabilities.
 According to research by Symantec, the average time for detection of zero-day vulnerabilities is 300 days.
 Zero-day attacks are used against specific targets making them difficult to detect.

-In 2011, the average cost to resolve a cyber-attack was over $500,000 according to the Ponemon Institute’s 2012 Cost of Cybercrime Study.
+In 2015, the average cost to resolve a data breach is $3.8 million representing a 23% increase since 2013 according to the IBM 2015 Cost of a Cyber Breach study.
 78% of costs come from malicious code, denial of service, stolen or hijacked devices, and malicious insiders.

 With ever growing costs and more complex attacks, application whitelisting provides an advanced layer of protection.